-Case A: all units under central perosnell management: in the first year all plantations/units must visited, then sample at least 60% of plantations under central management; Results summaries in one report
+Case A: all units under central management of personnel: in the first year all plantations/units must be visited, then sample at least 60% of plantations under central management; Results summaries in one report

-Case B: all separate plantations/units but run by the same company \rightarrow all plantations/units must be annually audited; Results of up to 4 units may be summarized in a joint Hired Labour audit report, if appropriate.
+Case B: all separate plantations/units but run by the same company → all plantations/units must be annually audited; Results of up to 4 units may be summarized in a joint Hired Labour audit report, if appropriate.

-3. Producer Group Audits (Producer Group Audits)
+3. Producer Group Audits

 - In case of smallholder groups, a representative sample of producers is visited to verify the actual production situation with regard to social and environmental issues and to confirm / obtain information on group involvement and group management.
-Interviews with several members and non-members are made on their production unit (e.g. farm), to see the actual impact of the Fair for Life Social & Fair Trade programme and the involvement of producers in group activities and decisions.
+Interviews with several producers and their workers (if any) are made on their production unit (e.g. farm), to see the actual impact of the Fair for Life Social & Fair Trade programme and the involvement of producers in group activities and decisions.
 Producer visits also confirm the efficiency of the groups' internal control system with regard to social and environmental aspects - Minimum number of producers to be interviewed about Social & Fair Trade issues: